The uniformization of the moduli space of principally polarized abelian 6-folds

 \begin{theorem} The codifferential $(dPT)^{\vee}_{[C,\pi] }: T_{[PT(C, \pi)]}^{\vee}\bigl(\cA_6\bigr)\rightarrow T^{\vee}_{[C,\pi]}\bigl(\Hur \bigr)$ is given by the following composition of maps:

 \end{theorem} \begin{proof} The second map is the codifferential of the Torelli map $\cM_{46}\to \cA_{46}$.
-The first map is the codifferential of the map between the moduli spaces of ppav's of dimension $46$ together with an endomorphism $D$ having eigenvalues $(+1)$ and $(-5)$ respectively to $\cA_6$.
+The first map is the codifferential of the map from the moduli space of ppav of dimension $46$ together with an endomorphism $D$ having eigenvalues $(+1)$ and $(-5)$ (with eigenspaces of dimensions $20$ and $6$ respectively) to $\cA_6$.
 The third map is the codifferential of the map $\Hur\to \cM_{46}$. \end{proof}

 \begin{num} We now analyze the differential $d PT$ at a point $[C, \pi]\in \Hur$ in detail.
 For each of the $24$ branch points $p_i\in \bP^1$, let $\{r_{ij}\}_{j=1}^6\subset C$ be the ramification points lying over $p_i$.
-The formal neighborhoods of the points $r_{ij}$ are naturally identified, so that we can choose a single local parameter $x$ and write any quadratic differential $\gamma\in H^0(C, K_C^{\otimes 2})$ as
+The formal neighborhoods of the points $r_{ij}$ are naturally identified, so that we can choose a single local parameter $x$ and write any quadratic differential $\gamma\in H^0(C, \omega_C^{\otimes 2})$ as

 Choose a local parameter $y$ at the point $p_i$, so that $\pi$ is given locally by the map $y=x^2$.
 We can use the same local parameter at the remaining $15$ antiramification points $\{q_{ik}\}_{k=1}^{15}$ over $p_i$ at which $\pi$ is unramified, and write $\gamma = \psi_{ik}(y)\cdot (dy)^{\otimes 2}$ near $q_{ik}\in C$, for $k=1, \ldots, 15$. \end{num}